 Grassroots International has adopted a strategy of multi-layered funding that is both horizontally broad and vertically deep.
 This means that we support movements and organizations that are a part of broad networks or coalitions while deeply engaging with multiple levels of their work – from local to international.

-Our grants fall into three categories:
+Our grants fall into five categories:

 We are not an endowed foundation and do not take any government funding.
-The active support of generous individuals and foundations – from small gifts to sizable donations – make all our work possible.
+The active support of generous individuals and foundations – from small gifts to sizable donations – makes all our work possible.
 We do not accept unsolicited proposals.